RosterElf Logo

 Cleaning services award 2020

 Commercial cleaners working in contract cleaning, office cleaning and building services are typically covered by the Cleaning Services Award 2020 (MA000022).
-This award sets minimum pay rates, penalty rates and conditions for cleaning industry employees.
+This modern award sets minimum pay rates, penalty rates and conditions for cleaning industry employees.

 Under the award, commercial cleaners are typically classified at Level 1 (general cleaner), with progression to Level 2 for cleaners with additional responsibilities or specialized tasks.
 Use award interpretation software to calculate pay accurately.